KFI: Shared time

 In 1922, there was a rapid expansion in the number of broadcasting stations, most sharing the single entertainment wavelength of 360 meters, which required progressively more complicated time sharing schedules among stations in the same region.
 In mid-May 1922, KFI was assigned 1:45 to 2:30 and 4:30 to 5:00 p.m. weekdays.
-An August 1922 schedule reported that KFI was conducting broadcasts, in conjunction with the Los Angeles Examiner, on both the 360-meter "entertainment" wavelength (daily from 1:45-2:15 p.m, with additional hours of Tuesday, 9 to 10 p.m; Wednesday, 6 to 7 p.m; Friday 9 to 10 p.m.; Saturday, 6 to 7 p.m., and Sunday 10:45 to 11:30 a.m. plus 4 to 5 p.m.), and on 510 meters (588 kHz) on Sunday from 7 to 9 p.m.
-A regional schedule adopted November 1, 1922, listed KFI's slots as 1:00 to 1:30 p.m.
-Monday through Saturday, 2:00 to 3:00 p.m Tuesday and Saturday, 10:30 to 11:30 a.m. and 4:00 to 5:00 p.m.
+An August 1922 schedule reported that KFI was conducting broadcasts, in conjunction with the Los Angeles Examiner, on both the 360-meter "entertainment" wavelength (daily from 1:45-2:15 p.m, with additional hours of Tuesday, 9 to 10 p.m; Wednesday, 6 to 7 p.m; Friday 9 to 10 pm; Saturday, 6 to 7 pm, and Sunday 10:45 to 11:30 a.m. plus 4 to 5 pm), and on 510 meters (588 kHz) on Sunday from 7 to 9 pm.
+A regional schedule adopted November 1, 1922, listed KFI's slots as 1:00 to 1:30 pm.
+Monday through Saturday, 2:00 to 3:00 p.m Tuesday and Saturday, 10:30 to 11:30 a.m. and 4:00 to 5:00 pm.
 Sunday, and 9:20 to 10:00 p.m daily.

 1925 photograph of KFI's rooftop "T" antenna.

 Earle C. Anthony moved quickly to expand operations.
 The station's studios and transmitter were moved to the top of the Packard dealership building, formerly located at Tenth and Hope Streets in Los Angeles, with a rooftop "T" antenna mounted between two short towers.
 The installation reportedly cost $30,000, and included a 500-watt Western Electric transmitter, the most powerful commercially available transmitter at the time.
 This new facility went into operation on January 27, 1923.
 In September 1922 the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming, and KFI was assigned to this more exclusive wavelength, joining KHJ on a timesharing basis.
 In May 1923 additional "Class B" frequencies were made available, with Los Angeles allocated 640 and 760 kHz, and KFI was reassigned to 640 kHz, with KHJ moving to 760 kHz.

 From 1922 to 1926, early programming consisted of such things as reading news from a newspaper and local gossip.
 Broadcasting hours were very short, since Anthony was involved in many other activities, and programming sources were limited.
 However, Anthony stressed the need for quality programming that would be in keeping with his status as the seller of luxury automobiles.